pauliceia/vgiws/doc/api/feature/tag.md

 ## Tags

-All features can be mapped usings [tags](http://wiki.openstreetmap.org/wiki/Tags), like OSM.
+Tags are the attributes of the features mapped by a key=value schema, like [OSM](http://wiki.openstreetmap.org/wiki/Tags).
 There are some standard features described in [OSM Map Features](http://wiki.openstreetmap.org/wiki/Map_Features) that can be used.
 There are too others specific tags for Pauliceia' project, described on following sections.